grafana/tempo/docs/sources/tempo/setup/operator/monitor.md

           exporters: [otlp]
 ```

-#### Configuration
+### Send trace data to OpenTelemetry sidecar

-Finally, create a `TempoStack` instance that configures `jaeger_agent_endpoint` to report trace data to the `localhost`.
+Finally, create a `TempoStack` instance that sets `jaeger_agent_endpoint` to report trace data to the `localhost`.
-The Tempo operator sets the inject annotation `sidecar.opentelemetry.io/inject": "true` to all `TempoStack` pods.
+The Tempo operator sets the OpenTelemetry inject annotation `sidecar.opentelemetry.io/inject": "true` to all `TempoStack` pods.
-The annotation instructs the OpenTelemetry Operator to inject a sidecar into all `TempoStack` pods.
+The OpenTelemetry Operator will recognize the annotation, and it will inject a sidecar into all `TempoStack` pods.

 ```yaml
 apiVersion: tempo.grafana.com/v1alpha1